-‘The Golden Girls’ Castmates Weren’t Close Friends Off Camera
+‘The Golden Girls’ Castmates Weren’t Close Friends Off-Camera

-The cast got along well enough
+‘The Golden Girls’ cast members got along well enough

 “We gals saw one another constantly at all the celebrity events we had to attend,” she wrote, “but we moved in very different social circles.
 Betty’s old friends were Hollywood names.
 Bea had her actor friends from New York.
 Estelle also had a large coterie of young gay guys, many from Torch Song Trilogy.

 “My three Golden Girls castmates didn’t appear regularly at my parties, nor I at theirs.
 We all went to Estelle’s big birthday parties every summer, six months after Betty’s birthday.
 But never together.”

 McClanahan explained that in real life, their unique personalities at times were too different to harmonize.
 She touched on her relationship with Bea Arthur:

 “Bea and I didn’t have a lot of relationship going on,” McClanahan admitted in a 2006 conversation with the Archive of American Television.
 “Bea is a very, very eccentric woman.
 For instance, she wouldn’t go to lunch unless Betty would go with her.
 She wouldn’t go to dinner between shows in our bathrobes unless Betty would walk across the tarmac with her to the cafeteria.
 She was very dependent on having everything be as it always had been.”

 The Blanche Devereaux actor added, “I was anything but that.
 I was, ‘Let’s create the moment.'”